smyingsmile/smyingsmile/README.md

 ## Hey there 👋 I'm Monica

-Full-stack-focused frontend specialist with 6+ years in enterprise delivery across **finance, supply-chain and EdTech**.
+A full-stack-focused frontend specialist with 6+ years in enterprise delivery across **finance, supply-chain and EdTech**.
 Expert in **Angular, Vue2; familiar with React, Vue3, TypeScript & RxJS**.
 Hands-on **TDD, micro-frontends, component library development, performance optimization & i18n**.
 Cross-disciplinary background (M.A.
 Journalism, B.A.
 English) + PMP.
 Fluent in English, experienced in **global** teams.

 - 👯 I’m looking for a new job!
 - 🌱 I’m currently learning how to use React in project and how to keep the balance with AI tools in coding.